notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

   how to move in the world, and spoilers: that's essentially random.
 We're gonna do something slightly fancier called `epsilon-greedy`: most of the time, we're going to move according to what the policy says ("greedily").
 However, `epsilon` percent of the time, we're going to move randomly.
 This means that we still get to do some random exploration, which is important to make sure we see new states we might not otherwise.
+  `epsilon-greedy` is loooooved by RL people because it balances "exploration" (doing
-Also, `epsilon-greedy` is basically what people mean when they say they do things correctly, so you'll find it in like literally every RL paper out there.
+    things randomly) with "exploitation" (doing things correctly) and you'll find it in like literally every RL paper out there.
   3. And...take that action!
 Once you take it, the world tells you what reward you got.
 Call it `R`.
 We're going to use this reward to update our `Q` function for